SergioOyaga/CudaMouseTrack/README.md

 by a  runKernel method.

-In addition, this class (not like the [VectorKernel](#vectorkernel)) is in charge of set the cuda exceptions and the cuda context (for the GPU) there the module programs will run.
+In addition, this class (not like the [VectorKernel](#vectorkernel)) is in charge of set the cuda exceptions and the cuda context (for the GPU) where the module programs will run.

 This class objective is to compute the color of each pixel of our image (AKA vector).